d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 there are two special design decisions to be aware of:
 First, we begin every input with a special beginning-of-sequence "&lt;bos&gt;" token.
+Second, we may feed
-Second, we use the final hidden state of the RNN to initiate the hidden state of the decoder.
+the final hidden state of the encoder into the decoder at every single decoding time step :cite:`Cho.Van-Merrienboer.Gulcehre.ea.2014`.
-This follows the original seq2seq breakthroughs in :cite:`Sutskever.Vinyals.Le.2014`,
+In some other designs,
+such as :citet:`Sutskever.Vinyals.Le.2014`,
-In some other designs, such as :cite:`Cho.Van-Merrienboer.Gulcehre.ea.2014`, the final hidden state of the encoder is fed into the decoder not only at the first decoding step but at every single decoding time step (see :numref:`fig_seq2seq`).
+the final hidden state of the RNN encoder is used to initiate the hidden state of the decoder only at the first decoding step.

 ## Teacher Forcing